tomblench/CDTURLSession/README.md

 [ahc]: https://github.com/AsyncHttpClient/async-http-client

 # Sample Code
-The main class (`main.m`) shows an example of POSTing a new json document to the server.
+The main class (`main.m`) shows an example of POSTing a new json document to the server, obtaining a session cookie 'on demand' (by reacting to an HTTP status code).

 An instance of `MyCookieLoginFilter` - a class conforming to the `CDTResponseFilter` protocol - is added to the session's Response Filters as follows:

 ```
 MyCookieLoginFilter *myLoginFilter = [[MyCookieLoginFilter alloc] init];